kylephillips/wp-nested-pages/README.md

 * A native Wordpress menu, automatically generated to match your Nested Pages screen
 * A touch-friendly interface

-For more information visit [nestedpages.com](http://nestedpages.com).
+For more information visit [nestedpages.com](http://nestedpages.com) or view the [Wordpress Plugin Page](https://wordpress.org/plugins/wp-nested-pages).

 ### Using Nested Pages